aws-samples/aws-resilience-hub-tools/jenkins-pipeline-integration/README.md

 5. Specify an ID and then add the credentials obtained in Step A. Save the credential ID.
 You will use this in the pipeline script.

 ## Deployment
 Update your pipeline scripts as per the example provided in [Jenkinsfile](./Jenkinsfile).
-Specifically, add the  **assesment** stage into the script for your pipelines.
+Specifically, add the  **assessment** stage into the script for your pipelines.
 Ensure that you have updated the following placeholders:
   * **AWS_DEFAULT_REGION** - specify the AWS Region where the application exists on Resilience Hub
   * **STACK_ARN** - specify the ARN of the AWS CloudFormation stack that you are updating as a part of your deployment
   * **APP_ARN** - specify the ARN of the application you have defined within Resilience Hub